Cystoscopy Procedure in Covington, LA

 - There are large amounts of blood or blood clots in your urine

 - You become nauseous

 - While urinating you notice intense pain that lasts for more than two days

 Depending on the particular patient and their physician, some individuals may be consulted about their cystoscopy results immediately after it is over.
 Others, especially those that have been under general anesthesia during their procedure, will be given their results later on.
 Dr. Purohit or Dr. Sleeper may also need to wait until additional testing has been finished on any samples that may have been taken during your cystoscopy.

 Schedule a Consultation for a Cystoscopy in Covington, LA

-If you are considering a cystoscopy as a diagnostic procedure and would like more information from our urology specialist at Louisiana Healthcare Associates, please call (985) 892-6811 to set up an appointment at our local urology office, or requests an appointment online via our secure form.
+If you are considering a cystoscopy as a diagnostic procedure and would like more information from our urology specialist at Louisiana Healthcare Associates, please call (985) 892-6811 to set up an appointment at our local urology clinic, or requests an appointment online via our secure form.